wanghaisheng/responsive-landing-page-starter/content/blog/en/how-to-build-an-on-call-application-with-react-native-and-symfony.md

     }
 ```

-To summarise what we've just added to our project.
-We've added a configuration to our project to add control of our alert's flow through its lifecycle.
+To summarise, we've added a configuration to our project that controls our alert's flow through its lifecycle.
 We've then created an API controller that will allow us to retrieve a list of our alerts, retrieve a specific alert, accept, decline, cancel or complete the alerts depending on their status.

 #### Create the Escalation Command

-Have you wondered what about if the SMS isn't received if you've got to this point?
-Or is ignored?!
+What if the SMS hasn't been received?
+Or is it ignored?!
 Well, worry not!
-The next step is to implement a Symfony Command, which will run as a time-based job scheduler (Cron job) at a time interval you set.
+The next step is to implement a Symfony Command that will run as a time-based job scheduler (Cron job) and escalate all alerts older than 10 minutes.

-Before creating this command, we'll need to add a repository method, to retrieve alerts requiring escalating to a phone call.
+Before creating this command, we'll need to add a repository method to retrieve alerts requiring escalation.
 Open your `UserAlertRepository.php` file within `API/src/Repository/`.

 At the top of this file, add some more third party libraries for importing: